 - Capable of detecting AWS vulnerabilities

-- Helps in quick scanning of AWS cloud environment for user permissions.
+- It helps in quick scanning of the AWS cloud environment for user permissions.

 Cons

-- Does not offer many features as its commercial counterparts.
+- Does not offer as many features as its commercial counterparts.

 6. Nmap